stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-configmap/add-configmaps.md

     ![Configmap show](images/configmap-show.png)

-    Let's see the data in this configMap.
+    Let's see the data in this Configmap.

     ![Configmap data](images/configmap-data.png)